Springboards to spiritual conversations

 "What?
 What do you mean: God doesn't answer prayer'?" countered Dereck.

 "Well," Roger replied, "God may answer prayer in one sense.
 But, in another, I don't believe He does.
 Look, it doesn't make sense to ask God for help when we can help ourselves.
-God answers prayers only when it is a collective need in contrast to personal needs.
+God answers prayers only when they are about a collective need in contrast to personal needs.
 Why should I pray for money, for instance, when I can work for it?"

 "Why then do humans have a higher level of intelligence than animals?" asked Dereck.